donn/Oak/README.md

 While designed for ARM initially, as one of [Oak.js](https://github.com/skyus/Oak.js) requirements was RISC-V, Oak's backport currently supports RISC-V, but ARM should be coming soon enough.

 # Requirements
-Swift 3.1-dev (Jan 28th Snapshot or later).
-Supported on both macOS and Linux.
+Swift 3.0 on macOS, Swift 3.1 on Linux.

 # Usage
 ## Unix